-NCDOT has requested the Board of Commissioners to direct the disinterment of a grave within the right of way of the Fayetteville Outer Loop and reinterment of the grave to a different location on the same parcel.
-The property on which the grave is to be moved has the address of 7945 Camden Road, Fayetteville.
+NCDOT has requested the Board of Commissioners to direct the disinterment of a grave within the right of way of the Fayetteville Outer Loop and relocation of the grave to a different location on the same parcel.
+The Notice from NCDOT is attached, The property on which the grave is to be relocated has the address of 7945 Camden Road, Fayetteville.
+The map of the location of the grave on the parcel prepared by NCDOT is attached.
 N.C.G.S. § 65-106 requires that all grave removals be made under the supervision and direction of the county board of commissioners.
 The attached Resolution states the Board of Commissioners directs the relocation of the grave in accordance with the statutory requirements.
 One of the requirements is that a certificate of the facts of the removal of the grave be recorded in the Register of Deeds.
 The Resolution directs the NCDOT to provide a copy of the recorded certificate to the county attorney.